CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 This narrow, lofty hall appears to have served as a chapel or shrine long ago.
 Angelic figures are sculpted into the upper reaches of the room, gazing down upon the floor below.
 To the north, heavy curtains obscure a pair of matching archways.
 Between these archways stands a cracked yet ornately carved stone brazier.
 ```

 Within this chamber resides a grick, the personal pet of the Vermkin Lhupo from area 9.
 The grick takes pleasure in climbing up to a hidden ledge concealed in the shadows amidst the statuary in the upper reaches of the room.
 It silently observes intruders entering the area before suddenly dropping to strike.
-Determine who among the party is caught by surprise by comparing the grick's Dexterity (Stealth) check to the characters' Perception Skill Checks or their passive perception scores.
+Determine who among the party is caught by surprise by comparing the grick's RFX (Stealth) check to the characters' Perception Skill Checks or their passive perception scores.
 The grick refrains from attacking Vermkins, as they are not to be consumed without Lhupo's consent.

 Other Mountainmaws are deeply apprehensive of Lhupo's pet and swiftly cross this room, preferably in small groups.
 Any cleric who examines the chapel's decorations may attempt a CL 2 General Knowledge check to identify the deities once revered here: Oghma (god of knowledge), Mystra (goddess of magic), Lathander (god of dawn), and Tymora (goddess of luck).
 This suggests that the castle's builders were dhampir.